huyvanvo94/IntegerCalculator/README.md

 that is the logic of the application.
 It handles the requirement and computes the values and send the message back to the activity.
 These messages are error, clear, computed value, and overflow.
-The MainActivity will than update the UI according to the message it recieves from its handler.
+The MainActivity will than update the UI according to the message it receives from its handler.
 The observer pattern is used to send messages.
+I used AsyncTask for button color changed and messages that disappears.
+I used shared preferences for saving the state of the calculator when rotation happens.

 Here is a diagram of my application: </br>